 Target doesn’t have the cheapest prices on canning jars.
 But if your Walmart or WinCo is low on inventory, request a price match from Target on identical items.

-8. Don’t even bother with Amazon — jars are double Walmart’s price!
+7. Don’t bother with Amazon — canning jars are triple Walmart’s price!

 Count this as one of the few times Amazon doesn’t beat out the competition on price.

-9. Don’t assume you’ll get a good deal at thrift stores.
+8. Don’t assume you’ll get a good deal on canning jars at thrift stores.

-10. Look for clearance deals at local grocery stores after fall is over.
+10. Look for clearance deals on canning jars at local grocery stores after fall is over.

 Especially grocery stores with limited space or local grocery stores.
 They’ll be eager to get rid of any “out of season” inventory.